YangLu1031/cloud-builders/Preview/README.md

 combination and have complete control over version adoption and migration in the build system.

-Each tool in the Beta AR Builders provides example usage for both the Beta AR Builder and the underlying versioned tool.
+Each tool in the Preview AR Builders provides example usage for both the Preview AR Builder and the underlying versioned tool.

 ## Background